 Conversely, moderate nut consumption appears to have little weight gain effect, as shown below.

 Obesity researcher Giles Yeo shows why calories are not created equal.
-He point out that protein and fiber makes one feel fuller that fats or starches.
+He points out that protein and fiber makes one feel fuller that fats or starches.
+Too much protein becomes fat and glucose (sugar).

 The first step in managing obesity is improving lifestyle choices, and while fad diets and quick fixes abound, we all know they are not the right answer.
 Weight loss supplements are, in general, to be avoided.